SCANN: Synthesis of Compact and Accurate Neural Networks: Methodology

-The overall workflow for architecture synthesis is shown in Algorithm \ref{alg:1}, the synthesis process iteratively alternates between architecture change and weight training.
+The overall workflow for architecture synthesis is shown in Algorithm \ref{alg:scann}.
+The synthesis process iteratively alternates between architecture change and weight training.
 Thus, the network architecture evolves along the way.
+The growth phase uses gradient information to gradually grow connections and activation information to grow neurons, in order to achieve the desired accuracy.
+In the pruning phase, the magnitude information is used to remove the redundant connections.
 After a specified number of iterations, the checkpoint that achieves the best performance on the validation set is output as the final network.

-Next, we first elaborate on the three basic architecture-changing operations, and then introduce three different training schemes based on how the architectures evolve.
+Next, we first elaborate on the three basic architecture-changing operations and then introduce three different training schemes based on how the architectures evolve.
+The process of applying architecture-changing operations in the flow of Algorithm \ref{alg:scann} differs in each training scheme.
+In general, we found that using iterative growth-and-pruning enables both higher accuracies and compression ratios.
+Fig.~\ref{fig:gp-mobilenetv2} shows the accuracy versus training epochs when applying SCANN to the MobileNetV2 architecture for the ImageNet dataset.
+As can be seen, pruning leads to a drop in accuracy after the growth operation.
+However, applying growth and pruning over multiple iterations enables the architecture to recover from the loss in performance.